Course Assessment Method

 You will need 5 GCSE subjects with 4 points or C grade and above, including 4 points or C grade in English or maths.
 Alternatively progression from Level 2 Diploma in Childcare and Education at grade B or above, as well as GCSE English or maths at grade C or above.

 You must also supply details of two personal referees who are not relatives and the college will formally write to them to obtain up to date references to support your application.
-You will require a clear enhanced DBS form and Barring by Association form, otherwise you will not be accepted onto this course.
+You will require a clear enhanced DBS form, otherwise you will not be accepted onto this course.

-We will also request a school or college report and you will need to attend an interview at the college.
+We will also request a school or college report (if relevant) and you will need to attend an interview at the college.

 What does it Cost?